herraa1/msx-joydolphin-v1/README.md

 > Do NOT connect the DAT line of the Nintendo Gamecube controller to the Arduino Nano directly, always use a voltage level shifter.
 > The game controller may get damaged if you connect a 5V signal directly to the 3.3V DAT line.

+If a WaveBird Wireless Controller is connected then the msx-joydolphin adapter needs to be powered via the mini USB port of the Arduino Nano, as the power consumption (150mA) is higher than what the MSX joystick port can deliver.
+Althought it won't work, it is safe to connect a WaveBird Wireless Controller dongle without connecting an external USB power supply thanks to the current limitation of the PTC.
+Also, connection of an external USB power supply to the Arduino Nano won't back-power the MSX computer thanks to the Schottky diode reverse current protection.

 ## [Firmware](firmware/msx-joydolphin-v1/)